What is Building the Engine?

 Building on the work that Community Development Advocates of Detroit (CDAD) spearheaded from 2008–2010, three partner institutions (CDAD, Lawrence Technological University and Michigan Nonprofit Association) launched BECDD in Spring of 2016.
 Initial funders included the Fred A. and Barbara M. Erb Family Foundation, Kresge Foundation and Bank of America.

 In the first year (2016), 98 stakeholder organization participated with the goal of understanding the challenges to creating a community development system in Detroit.
 The following two years focused on gathering research and developing definitive strategies.
 Today, over 200 stakeholder organizations are engaged.
-Our next phase (2019–2020) will involve testing these strategies as we continue to build the system.
+Our next phase (2019–2020) involves testing these strategies as we continue to build the system.

 Why do we need this system?